matteo23nanni/Object-detection/README.md

 ### `main.c`
 The file `main.c` demonstrates a high-level use case of how to integrate and apply the object detection libraries in a practical application.

 ---

+## `signatures/`

+This folder contains a small dataset of signatures extracted from a car image.
+Each file contains signatures extracted with a different pipeline and in different formats.

+---